gohugoio/hugoDocs/content/en/functions/safeHTMLAttr.md

 ```

 {{% note %}}
 As demonstrated above, you must pass the HTML attribute name _and_ value through the function.
-Applying safeHTMLAttr to an attribute value has no effect.
+Applying `safeHTMLAttr` to the attribute value has no effect.
 {{% /note %}}

 [template/html]: https://pkg.go.dev/html/template